Quantum generative adversarial network for generating discrete distribution: Numerical simulation

 \subsection{Numerical experiment 2}

 In the second numerical experiment, the quantum generator is the MPS quantum circuit presented in section \ref{sec:generator2}.
-After a lot of trials, we choose the hyper-parameters $\mathbf{batch\_D}=64$, $\mathbf{batch\_G}=100$, $\mathbf{d\_step}=1$, $\mathbf{g\_step}=1$.
-The learnable parameters of the quantum circuit are randomly initialized in the interval $(-\pi,\pi)$.
 We report 4 cases with $L$ and $V$ set to: (a) $L=2, V=1$, (b) $L=2, V=2$, (c) $L=2, V=3$, (d) $L=3, V=2$.
 Because the amount of learnable parameters in the MPS circuit is $5NL(V+1)$, the number of parameters in these four cases is 80, 120, 160 and 180, respectively.
 A model with more parameters can be regarded as having larger capacity.
 For each case, we repeat the experiment 30 times and report the averages and standard deviations every 50 epoches.

 The generator accuracy w.r.t. the number of epoches is depicted in Fig. \ref{fig:accuracy2}, which shows that the accuracy increases very quickly and achieves nearly $100\%$ after 1000 epoches.
 The variation of the KL divergence is depicted in Fig. \ref{fig:KLD2}.
 We can see that the generated distribution gradually approaches the real data distribution with the increase of the capacity of the generator.
 The variation of the loss functions of both the generator and the discriminator w.r.t. the number of epoches is plotted in Fig. \ref{fig:loss2}.
 We can see that both loss functions converge to $J_{final}$ when the KL divergence approaches zero.